Articles, whitepapers, reviews and more.

 Whether or not you’re a fan of “A Few Good Men” and the famous scene where Jack Nicholson delivers this line, the notion that individuals might be better off left in the dark always leaves me scratching my head.
 After all, in order to improve as a leader or a human being, it’s important to hear the truth from those individuals closest to you and those that have the best visibility to your behaviors and actions.

-In this article, we will dive into all things 360-degree feedback so you and your organization can perform at its best.
+In this article, we will dive into all things 360 feedback so you and your organizational talent can perform at it's best.

-Use the following components as your personal best practices cheat sheet.
-Follow these guidelines and 360 bliss is within reach.
+Use the following guidelines as your personal best practices cheat sheet:

-Preparing your population for a 360 is extremely important to ensure the feedback is accurate and acted upon.
+Preparing your population for the 360 feedback process is extremely important to ensure the feedback is accurate and acted upon.
 The goals of the program, the process, what the participant is accountable for — all these should be addressed in a communication plan.

-An organization should make sure that it is doing 360 feedback for the right reasons.
-It is strongly recommended to only use 360s for developmental and not appraisal purposes.
+An organization should make sure that it is doing 360 degree feedback for the right reasons.
+It is strongly recommended to only use 360 feedback for developmental and not appraisal purposes.
 The two purposes are incompatible.